Edward Carson: Unionism

-Although considering himself proudly British, Carson also considered himself a proud Irishman stating "I am very proud as an Irishman to be a member of the British Empire."
+Although considering himself proudly British, Carson also considered himself a proud Irishman stating "I am very proud as an Irishman to be a member of the British Empire".

 Cabinet member

 On 25 May 1915, Asquith appointed Carson Attorney-General when the Coalition Government was formed after the Liberal government was brought down by the Shell Crisis and the resignation of Admiral Fisher.
 He resigned on 19 October, however, citing his opposition to Government policy on war in the Balkans.
 During Asquith's coalition government of 1915–1916, there was no formal opposition in either the Commons or the Lords.
-The only party not in Asquith's Liberal, Conservative, Labour Coalition was the Irish Nationalist Party led by John Redmond.
+The only party not in Asquith's Liberal, Conservative, and Labour Coalition was the Irish Nationalist Party led by John Redmond.
 However, this party supported the government and did not function as an Opposition.
 After Carson, the leading figure among the Irish Unionist allies of the Conservative Party, resigned from the coalition ministry on 19 October 1915, he then became the de facto leader of those Unionists who were not members of the government, effectively Leader of the Opposition in the Commons.

 He played a major role in forcing the resignation of Asquith as Prime Minister, returning to office on 10 December 1916 as First Lord of the Admiralty, and elevated to the powerful British War Cabinet as a Minister without Portfolio on 17 July 1917.

 Carson was hostile to the foundation of the League of Nations as he believed that this institution would be ineffectual against war.
-In a speech on 7 December 1917 he said:
+In a speech on 7 December 1917, he said:

 Talk to me of treaties!
 Talk to me of the League of Nations!
 Every Great Power in Europe was pledged by treaty to preserve Belgium.
 That was a League of Nations, but it failed.